risawitama/verbose-potato/README.md

-## Geology rocks, but Geography is where it's at!
+## I wanted to be a tailor but I didn't suit the job